 The American Art Therapy Association represents a diversity of professionals, students, and organizations across the nation.
 We recognize and celebrate the work of our members at all levels through our Featured Member series.

-This week, we asked Nadia Paredes to share with us her experiences about what Hispanic Heritage Month means to her, as a Latino bilingual art therapist.
-We previously highlighted Michael Galarraga, MS, LPC, ATR-BC, CSAC, CSOTP, who along with Nadia, will be presenting a virtual session Art Therapy: ¿Cómo se dice? on Thursday, October 13 at 7 PM ET.
-Register here.
+We asked Nadia Paredes to share with us her experiences about what Hispanic Heritage Month means to her, as a Latino bilingual art therapist.
+We previously highlighted Michael Galarraga, MS, LPC, ATR-BC, CSAC, CSOTP, who along with Nadia, presented a virtual session Art Therapy: ¿Cómo se dice? on October 13, 2022.
+The session is available in AATA’s Online Learning Academy.

 October 6, 2022